 3. Wear Appropriate Personal Protective Equipment

-While small splashes of liquid nitrogen may not cause a burn, thanks to the leidenfrost effect, (3) if allowed to pool liquid nitrogen can cause severe burns.
+While small splashes of liquid nitrogen may not cause a burn, thanks to the Leidenfrost effect, if allowed to pool, liquid nitrogen can cause severe burns.

 For added protection, you should also consider wearing goggles under a full-face shield.
-I personally got splashed in the eye when organizing cryotubes in a Dewar, despite having a full-face shield.
+I’ve heard of cases where people have been splashed in the eye when organizing cryotubes in a Dewar, despite having a full-face shield.
 The stuff can shoot up from all angles!

 4. Work in a Well-Ventilated Area and Avoid Confined Spaces

-If this can’t be avoided, speak to your lab safety manager on necessary steps to ensure that risks are appropriately managed, such as not allowing others to ride in the elevator and ensuring a colleague is aware.
+If this can’t be avoided, speak to your lab safety manager about the necessary steps to ensure that risks are appropriately managed, such as not allowing others to ride in the elevator and ensuring a colleague is aware.

 6. Use Only the Necessary Amount of Liquid Nitrogen

-The large expansion volume of liquid nitrogen means that you should limit the amount you are using and handling to the minimum you need.
+The large expansion volume of liquid nitrogen means that you should limit the amount you use and handle to the minimum you need.
 Using excessive amounts can dramatically increase the risk of asphyxiation.

 7. Don’t Go Diving into a Storage Container to Retrieve a Dropped Sample

-No sample is worth asphyxiating yourself from the vapors or burning your face and/or hands when the liquid bubbles up.
+No sample is worth asphyxiating yourself from the vapors or burning your face and hands when the liquid bubbles up.

 8. Never Use Liquid Nitrogen in a Closed Container

 Liquid nitrogen boils rapidly and can cause ice dams to form or pressure to build up, resulting in explosions.
-Make sure storage containers are properly vented and never use liquid nitrogen in a closed system.
+Ensure storage containers are properly vented, and never use liquid nitrogen in a closed system.

 9. Never Put Liquid Nitrogen Down the Sink

-It can cause the pipes to crack and you will end up with an expensive repair bill.
+It can cause the pipes to crack, and you will have an expensive repair bill.
 Furthermore, liquid nitrogen poured down one drain can come up another, which could be a nasty surprise for a colleague in the lab next door.

 10. Watch Out for Exploding Cryotubes

 Cryotubes should be safe for liquid nitrogen, right?
 Not always.
-Liquid nitrogen can unknowingly enter cryotubes through minute cracks and then expand quickly when the tube thaws.
-An exploding cryotube can be like a mini-missile and a former colleague of mine has a mark on her forehead to prove it!
+Liquid nitrogen can unknowingly enter cryotubes through minute cracks and expand quickly when the tube thaws.
+An exploding cryotube can be like a mini-missile, and a former colleague of mine has a mark on her forehead to prove it!